SSWConsulting/SSW.Rules.Content/rules/dns-what-and-how-it-works/rule.md

 guid: 21275f4c-aaf4-4964-9d25-804f3cb56e75
 ---

 Have you been in a scenario when you look at a website in your phone and it works.
-Meanwhile, one of your colleages is looking at it in their PC and they get a response saying this site doesn't exist.
+Meanwhile, one of your colleagues is looking at it in their PC and they get a response saying this site doesn't exist.
 That's probably a DNS (Domain Name System) issue.

 DNS is akin to the internet's phonebook.
 It's easy to remember a website's name, like `www.ssw.com.au`, but computers and networks need numerical IP addresses to access websites.
 DNS translates human-readable domain names to machine readable IP addresses.